^Estimate ^Compare ^Contrast ^Equal ^Regularly ^Surely ^Half-or-double ~similar~ ~comparison~ ~different~ ~equals~ ~normal~ ~sure~ ~disparity~

 On right, two transparent glass cups full of water.

-On left, a similar cup, half full of water and half empty.
+On left, another similar cup, half full of water and half empty.

 Annotate

-1. ^Mark a ^Prudent numerical amount such as time, cost, value or other attributes.
+1. ^Mark a ^Prudent numerical amount ^Such ~as~ time, cost, value or a ~measure~ of other ~parts~.

-3. To ^Take a small ~comparison~ and ^Make it larger, the range of acceptability should tighten in percentage as much as it expands in amount: in inverse proportion to and in proportion to, ~respectively~, the square root of the ratio ^Between amounts.
+3. To ^Take a ^Small ~comparison~ and ^Make it ~bigger~, the ^Acceptable range should ^Expand in amount ~as~ much ~as~ it does ^Reduce ~as~ a fraction of the ~whole~: in proportion to and in inverse proportion to, ^Respectively, the square root of the ratio ^Between ^Large and ^Small amounts.

-4. For an upper or lower ~boundary~ or ~limit~ that we ~learn~ from ~intuition~ and ~outlook~ or that we ^Gain by ~trust~ and ~choice~, have ~poise~ to treat it as ~perfect~ rather than as ~estimate~.
+4. For a ^Higher or ^Lower ~boundary~ or ~limit~ that we ^Learn from ~intuition~ and ~outlook~ or that we ^Gain by ~trust~ and ~choice~, have ~poise~ to ^Believe it is ~perfect~.

 Subject